This artice was originally published on 7/16/20 and updated for the International Day of Persons with Disabilities.

 In fact, they were pronounced over a quarter of a century later in a very different political era, by one George H.W.
 Bush, as he signed into law a piece of legislation which finally recognized the rights of millions of Americans largely ignored by previous attempts to address inequality: those with disabilities.

-July 26 marks the 30th anniversary of what Bush called ‘another Independence Day,’ on which the Americans with Disabilities Act (ADA) became law.
 As Americans we can be rightly proud: the ADA was the world’s first comprehensive declaration of equality for people with disabilities and was the fruit of a true collaboration between Democrats and Republicans, federal and state agencies, and American citizens with and without disabilities.

 Today the ADA, along with the later 2008 Americans with Disabilities Act Amendments Act (ADAAA), protects the rights of anyone with a disability in a similar way to protections given to individuals on the basis of race, color, sex, national origin, age, or religion.
 It covers all areas of public life, including jobs, schools, transportation, state and local government services, communications, public buildings, and any private places such as stores and cinemas which are open to the general public.